SASlabgroup/microSWIFT-programmer/OBS_Calibrator/README.md

 # OBS Calibrator

-A professional PySide6-based application for calibrating Optical Backscatter (OBS) sensors used in water quality monitoring.
+A PySide6-based application for calibrating Optical Backscatter (OBS) sensors.
 This application supports both hardware and simulation modes for development and field deployment.

 ## Features